xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 Along the way, I got to write about SceneJS and present it to fellow graphics nerds:

-* Wrote a chapter on the pre-fork SceneJS in *OpenGL Insights* 2012, which you can now [download for free](http://127.0.0.1:4000/pdfs/OpenGLInsights.pdf).
+* Wrote about SceneJS in *OpenGL Insights* 2012, which you can now [download for free](http://127.0.0.1:4000/pdfs/OpenGLInsights.pdf).
-* Gave a talk on SceneJS at the 2015 Berlin WebGL Meetup - [here are the slides](http://slides.com/xeolabs/deck) from that talk, with a few embedded live demos.
+* Talked about SceneJS at the 2015 Berlin WebGL Meetup - [here are the slides](http://slides.com/xeolabs/deck) from that talk, with a few embedded live demos.

 ## Next Steps: xeogl

-I'm going to keep making more of these WebGl engines, because there's never a one-size-fit-all solution (and well, it is a bit of a creative compulsion).
+I'm going to keep making more of these WebGL engines, because there's never a one-size-fit-all solution (and well, it is a bit of a creative compulsion).
 <br><br>
 The public fork of SceneJS is now archived and no longer under development.
 However, if you're looking for a production-proven